THE FALL OF DON JUAN

 WITNESS.
 If I were making it up, my stories would've been more elaborate, more spectacular.

 MICHAEL.
-Exactly.
-When I asked you to flip through your little black book, I expected something a lot kinkier.
+True.
+Frankly, when I asked you to flip through your little black book, I've expected something kinkier.

 WITNESS.
 Such as?

 MICHAEL.
-Well, for example, how you made love on a hood of a car, or at least on a table.
-You know, wild and crazy things.
+Well, for example, how you made love on a hood of a car, or on a table.
+Go wild, make it big.

 WITNESS.
 On a hood - no, on a table - yes.

 MICHAEL.
 A-ha, so it did happen.
 Well, tell us.
-I hope you saved the best for desert.
+Saved the best for desert.

 NATALIE.
-Well, we're waiting.
-Are you making something up again?
+Well, why are you quiet?
+Making up something romantic again?
 Tell us the truth this time.

 WITNESS.
 I always tell the truth.
-May be not the whole truth, but the truth nonetheless.
-It was the middle of the night, and the smell of chrysanthemums filled the air...
+May be not the whole truth, but nothing but the truth.
+It was in the middle of the night, and the smell of chrysanthemums...

 NATALIE.
 Why chrysanthemums?